-Last week, the Maryland Cout of Special Appeals issued its opinion in Hinebaugh v.
+Last week, the Maryland Court of Special Appeals issued its opinion in Hinebaugh v.
 Garrett County Memorial Hospital.
 This case is a cautionary tale for medical malpractice lawyers and other Maryland lawyers who think they can handle malpractice cases.

-Maryland, like many states, creates a lot of hoops that plaintiffs need to jump through in order to bring medical malpractice case.
+Maryland, like many states, creates a lot of hoops that plaintiffs need to jump through in order to bring medical malpractice cases.
 A lot of these requirements are ticky tacky details.
 But the big thing is a report and certificate of merit from a doctor who agrees there is a breach of the standard of care – the doctor did something a prudent doctor wouldn’t – and that the breach caused an injury.